Oaxaca might well be becoming my new Byron Bay, aka the place I write approximately 482 blog posts on.

 Check out my hiking in Oaxaca post to read more about the mountains near the city (coming soon!), but in a nutshell, my favourite mountainous spots are:

 - Capulapam – a small community with cabanas that open out onto woodland

 - Benito Juarez – a tiny village that doesn’t have wifi, where you’re immediately within nature whenever leaving your front door

-- San Jose del Pacifico – the most famous mountainous town near Oaxaca – famed for one thing – magic mushrooms.
+- San Jose del Pacifico – the most famous mountain town near Oaxaca – famed for one thing – magic mushrooms.
 But there are plenty of hiking opportunities as well and the chance to use a temazcal.

 The mountains can be easily reached by collectivos and minivans.

 16. Look for rooms on Craigslist, Facebook or by word of mouth

 There are plenty of Airbnbs in Oaxaca, and they’re a good option for when you first get to the city.